How many of you think Pinterest is only a place for women to share their latest recipe or DIY project?

-Pinterest was the fastest growing social network last year.
+Pinterest was the fastest growing social network in 2014 and growth is still going strong.
 It’s safe to say it isn’t going anywhere anytime soon.

 For bloggers, it can be a great playground to test your image-making skills and marketing skills.
 To really see results from Pinterest – clicks back to your site – try using these steps: